-We at Breyer Law Offices, P.C. love the city of Flagstaff.
+We at The Husband & Wife Law Team love the city of Flagstaff.
 It’s a wonderful mixture of historic and modern, with a slice for everyone’s interests.
 If you are a history buff, take a stroll down to Historic Downtown, which is centered around the old railroad and station.
 If you’re more interested in taking in the views, you can take a ride up San Francisco mountain on the Arizona Snowball Scenic Chairlift, which gives you an incredible eye view of the surrounding area.
 Those who enjoy learning about natural history will have a field day at Meteor Crater, which was created 50,000 years ago when a meteor hit the Earth.

 Is it any wonder we just can’t get enough of this city?
 Well, sadly, accidents happen even in such remarkable areas.
 The number of registered motorcycles in Arizona alone is 170,274, which means motorcycle accidents are bound to happen.
 Being involved in a motorcycle accident can be terrifying, and they often leave riders with catastrophic, life changing injuries.
 After such an accident you may be wondering how you’ll handle the financial burden of your medical bills, especially if you can’t work due to your injuries.

-If you or a loved one was injured in an accident, then The Husband and Wife Law Team may be able to help.
-We at Breyer Law Offices, P.C. are experienced motorcycle accident attorneys and work hard to get our clients the compensation they need.
+If you or a loved one was injured in an accident, then The Husband & Wife Law Team may be able to help.
+We are experienced motorcycle accident attorneys and work hard to get our clients the compensation they need.
 If you or a loved one have been involved in a motorcycle accident, reach out to our firm at (602) 457-6222 and find out how we can help you.